JuliusJaenchen/mindmap-explainable-ai/docs/05 Unidirectory Explained.md

 ![Untitled](images/Unidirectory/Untitled%203.png)

-You can then add content to this topic and link your Quotes their:
+You can then add content to this topic and link your Quotes there:

 ![Untitled](images/Unidirectory/Untitled%204.png)